develop-me/bootcamp--week-01-02--html-and-css/scripts/02-css/04-box-model/README.md

 Common default `display` values are `block` & `inline`

-Note: sectioning are block, text are inline
+sectioning are block, text are inline

 There are also media, table and list (item)

 ---